 One of Squamish's main attractions is the Sea to Sky Gondola.
 Take a ride on the gondola to enjoy views of Howe Sound and the surrounding coastal forest and mountains.
 You'll also be able to see Shannon Falls and the Stawamus Chief climbing area, both of which are great additional attractions to visit.

 At the top of the gondola ride, you'll be able to walk the Sky Pilot Suspension Bridge.
 This 100-meter long bridge offers more breathtaking 360-degree views of the area.

-Tantalus Provincial Park is another good place to visit in Squamish for hiking, fishing, and even backcountry skiing.
+Tantalus Provincial Park, along with other provincial parks in greater Vancouver, is another good place to visit in Squamish for hiking, fishing, and even backcountry skiing.
 Here, you'll discover Lake Lovely Water, a sub-alpine lake surrounded by forest and glaciers.

 If hiking isn't your thing, consider a helicopter tour to enjoy the views.
 And don't forget to keep an eye out for Squamish's native eagles!